An online and live competition for Virginia high school teams. There’s no charge to compete!

 How Does the Championship Competition Work?

-In the Personal Finance division, students present recommendations based on issues set out in a case study.
+In the Personal Finance division, invited students present recommendations based on issues set out in a case study.
 A written portion is submitted in advance.
-Click here to view last year’s case study.
+Click here for details.
 In each of the Economics divisions (Adam Smith and David Ricardo) students test their knowledge in the morning.
 Students from the top scoring teams face off in a Quiz Bowl to determine the top team.
-Virginia’s state championship teams and their teacher from each division are invited to participate in national competitions with most expenses covered.
-Details available here.
+Virginia’s state championship teams and their teacher from each division may be able to participate in national competitions with most expenses covered as explained here.

 For students enrolled in a course that includes some personal finance content

-IB, AP, honors, college-level or 2-semester general econ course
+IB, AP, honors, college-level or 2-semester micro/macro econ course

 1-semester general econ course – including courses taught to satisfy the Economics and Personal Finance requirement – or any course that teaches econ-related content not labeled AP, IB, honors, or college level (Government, Business, World Geography).
 Teams that participated in a previous State Championship must compete at Adam Smith level.